shadowspawn/nvh/docs/tests.md

 `nvh` and `tests/` are mounted in all containers.
 Exported environment variables are passed through: `https_proxy` `NVH_NODE_MIRROR` `NVH_NODE_DOWNLOAD_MIRROR` `NVH_MAX_REMOTE_MATCHES`.
 This makes it straight forward to try something locally and try same thing across other environments.

     cd tests
-    # bash for manual testing
+    # open bash shell for manual testing
     docker-compose run ubuntu-curl
-    # run command on plain containers and native
+    # run command on containers, and native on host
     export NVH_MAX_REMOTE_MATCHES=3
     nvh lsr rc
     ./run-all-containers nvh lsr rc
-    # run tests on bats containers and native (as above)
+    # run tests on (some) containers, and native on host
     ./run-all-bats